 A Guide to the Basics About Subpoenas

 Have you been subpoenaed by a Decatur attorney?
 Is your lawyer discussing the possibility of subpoenaing witnesses to aid in your case?
 If so, this guide will be a good place to begin.
-Do not hesitate to contact an attorney in Decatur from Andrew R. Lynch, P.C. to learn more.
+Do not hesitate to contact an attorney in Decatur from The Lynch Law Group to learn more.

 What is a subpoena?